-The website from American University's Center for Social Media is helpful for fair use of film and video: http://www.centerforsocialmedia.org/resources/ is a good starting point to read about classroom use and fair use.
+The American University's Center for Media & Social Impact is a helpful website for fair use of film and video and is a good starting point to learn about classroom use.

-1. The American Library Association Fact Sheet #7 Film and Video ( http://www.ala.org/ala/aboutala/offices/library/libraryfactsheet/alalibraryfactsheet7.cfm ) provides an excellent checklist of under what circumstances a video may be used in the classroom:
+1. The American Library Association Fact Sheet #7 provides an excellent checklist of under what circumstances a video may be used in the classroom:

 Classroom Use of Videos

 Classroom use of a copyrighted video is permissible only when all of the following conditions are met: